Course Outline

 3

-The rationale for decisions made in the development of the plan including the selection of teaching strategies in the Guided Reading and Writing sessions
+Rationale for the lesson plan including the selection of teaching strategies in the Guided Reading and Writing sessions

 4